sorru94/edgehog-zephyr-device/samples/edgehog_app/README_NXP.md

 Edgehog is an open source device management platform focused on device fleet management.
 It eases the management of your connected embedded systems, by making all their information available remotely.
-Furthermore, it enables remote updates and system configuyration.
+Furthermore, it enables remote updates and system configuration.

 This demo application shows how to create an Edgehog device using the Zephyr RTOS framework on the i.MX RT1064 evaluation kit.